ja72/JA.Parsing/README.md

 fp = f.Partial(x)*xp + f.Partial(y)*yp + ...
 ```

-You can define the names of variable rates by either a list of `varaible-rate` tuples, or 2nd argument with an array of rates.
+You can define the names of variable rates by either a list of `variable-rate` tuples, or 2nd argument with an array of rates.
 The rates can be just variables names, or can be any expression.
 For example, if the rate of time is `1` then you can write

 ```
-var q = new VariableExpr[] { "t", "x", "y" }
+var q = new SymbolExpr[] { "t", "x", "y" }
 var qp = new Expr[] { 1, "xp", "yp" }
 fp = f.TotalDerivative(q, qp);
 ```